Skip to main content

 Simple services can also be installed directly from blueprint defaults:

-sudo reploy install <app-blueprint-ref>
+reploy install <app-blueprint-ref> --scope user

 Use staging when you need to select bundle options, run app configuration commands, inspect generated files, or test before installing.